MicrosoftDocs/quantum-docs/articles/install-csharp-qdk.md

 # Develop with Q# and .NET

-Q# is built to play well with .NET languages such as C# and F#.
+The Q# programming language is built to work well with .NET languages such as C# and F#.
 In this guide, we demonstrate how to use Q# with a host program written in a .NET language.

 First we create the Q# application and .NET host, and then demonstrate how to call to Q# from the host.

 ## Prerequisites

-- Install the Quantum Development Kit [for use with Q# projects](xref:microsoft.quantum.install-qdk.overview.standalone).
+- Install the Quantum Development Kit [for use with Q# projects](xref:microsoft.quantum.install-qdk.overview.standalone) (QDK).

 ## Creating a Q# library and a .NET host